 - When you seek the lawyer’s assistance in carrying out or planning a crime or a fraud.2

 - If the lawyer reasonably believes that disclosure of confidential attorney-client communication is necessary to prevent death or substantial bodily harm.3

 The attorney-client privilege is one of the most robust privileges in California evidence law.4 This is because – for legal representation to be effective – you must be able to share all relevant information with your lawyer without worrying that prosecutors may use it against you in court.5

-Here are some examples of situations in which the attorney-client privilege will protect information from disclosure in a criminal case:
+Here are some scenarios in which the attorney-client privilege will protect information from disclosure in a criminal case:

-- A man is arrested for California DUI.
-He hires a criminal defense attorney and quickly admits to her that he had way too much to drink before he drove.
-She reassures him that she will do her best to help him plead his charges down to a “ wet reckless.”
-The man’s attorney may not disclose the content of their conversation to anyone in the court process.
+- A DUI arrestee admits to her attorney that he had way too much to drink before he drove.
+The attorney may not disclose the content of their conversation to anyone in the court process.

 In order to help you better understand the lawyer-client privilege in California criminal law, our California criminal defense attorneys will address the following: